-We analyze some of the main problems regarding the exploitation of natural resources.
-The course is primarily theoretical and is intended to be relevant to both developed and developing countries.
+Throughout this course, we shall build an analytical framework that helps us understand and analyze the principal causes of natural resource misuse.
+The course is primarily theoretical and intends to be relevant for both the developed and the developing world.

-A first objective is to better understand what leads agents to act in such a way that resources are not put to their socially most desirable use.
-We will then be in a position to look at what may impede collective action to redress the situation at the community level, or policy interventions at the state level.
-The approach builds on the interplay between institutions, economic behavior and transaction costs.
+We shall first pin down the basic user incentives believed to be responsible for an inferior use of the resource.
+We then look at factors that may impede actions to redress the situation at either the community level, or policy interventions at the state level.
+This institutional approach builds on the interplay between rule adoption, economic behavior and transaction costs.
+For this reason, game theory provides us with powerful analytical tools.
 Political-economic issues of cooperation, conflict and redistribution are recurrent themes.

-We first consider static models of resource use with basic institutional arrangements.
-This provides simple analytical frameworks that help apprehend the fundamental role played by institutions and some policy implications.
+We begin with static models of resource use and basic institutional arrangements.
+This provides a simple analytical framework that helps apprehend the fundamental role played by institutions, and some policy implications.

-Dynamic models of natural-resource use are introduced in the second part.
-We consider explicitly the cases of fisheries and non-renewable resources, such as mineral and oil deposits.
-Extensions to other resources, such as water, forest, game, land or pastures, may be introduced along the way.
+Dynamic stock-flow models of natural-resource use are then introduced.
+To this end, dynamic optimization methods and basic concepts in finance are used.
+We consider explicitly the cases of fisheries and non-renewable resources, such as minerals and oil deposits.
+Extensions to other types of resources, such as water, forest, game, land or pastures, are introduced along the way.
 Policy measures are discussed.